mohamed-halim-elleuch/python_capa_analyzer/README.md

 ```

-and with this we could detect malicious dynamic behavior based on these extracted rules.
+and with this we could detect malicious dynamic behavior based on these extracted rules, using CAPA tool.

 References :